Kesomannen/gale/README.md

 A lightweight and fast mod manager for Thunderstore, built with [SvelteKit](https://kit.svelte.dev/) and [Tauri](https://tauri.app/).

-## Installation

-Go to Releases, download the latest one for your platform and run the installer.
-Alternatively, download it from Thunderstore (Windows only) and run the installer.

 ## Features

 - Support for most of the games on Thunderstore, including Lethal Company, Risk of Rain 2 and Content Warning